Understanding Distressed Properties in Connecticut

 FAQ Section

-A troubled property is either in bad shape or has money problems, which makes it worth less on the market.
+If the house is in bad shape or has money problems, it’s not worth as much on the market.

 3. How do I know if auctioning my property is the right choice?